phillipnunes/100-days-of-code/log.md

 ### Day 41: October 20 2018

 **Today's Progress**: Today I trained more with forms, more Laravel tricks and its ease.

+### Day 42: October 25 2018

+**Today's Progress**: Today I learned about reference and copy (Obj and arrays) in JS, and also a bit about providers in Laravel.